The 5 best ways to supercharge your Wi-Fi network

-What a wonderful wireless world we live in–unless, that is, you’re eternally locked in a losing battle with flaky connections, unreliable airwaves, and slow surfing.
+What a wonderful wireless world we live in—unless, that is, you’re eternally locked in a losing battle with flaky connections, unreliable airwaves, and slow surfing.
 If you are, the good news is that troubleshooting a shaky signal isn’t all that complicated.
-Here are the five best ways to ensure that your Wi-Fi network is delivering the speed you need—starting with the ones that don’t cost anything, then moving onto those that require spending some bucks.
+Here are the five best ways to ensure that your Wi-Fi network is delivering the speed you need—starting with the ones that don’t cost anything, then moving on to those that require spending some bucks.

-1. Re-locate your router
+1. Relocate your router

 One of the most basic truths of Wi-Fi is that the closer you are to your router, the better your wireless connection will be.
-So when it comes to your wireless router’s placement, try to either put it in as central a location as possible or put it as close as possible to the room or rooms where you’ll be using your wirelessly-connected devices most often.
+So when it comes to your wireless router’s placement, try to either put it in as central a location as possible or put it as close as possible to the room or rooms where you’ll be using your wirelessly connected devices most often.
 There’s no sense in sticking a router in your attic if you spend most of your time hanging out in the basement.

 3. Check the software and firmware